-I understand that Mr S was encouraged by the above unregulated firms to transfer to a SIPP to invest in Emmit and Eligere through a stockbroker advisory dealing account.
+I understand that Ms T was encouraged by the above unregulated firms to switch money out of personal pension schemes, initially to try to release some of this and then to transfer to a SIPP to invest in Emmit and Global through a stockbroker advisory dealing account.

-Carey received Mr S' signed SIPP application form to transfer his existing pension schemes into a Carey SIPP on 11 February 2014, signed by him in January 2014.
-The particular type of form Mr S filled out said at the top that it was for direct clients and that:
+It seems Carey received Ms T's signed SIPP application form to transfer her existing pension schemes into a Carey SIPP on 3 February 2014.
+The particular form she filled out set out in a heading at the top that this was 'FOR DIRECT CLIENTS'.
+And it went on to explain underneath that:

-'[Carey] have not provided any advice and are not responsible for the suitability or appropriateness of your decision to establish a SIPP'...This application form should be used if you are a client establishing a SIPP without advice.
-You have made this decision independently and are aware of the implications of this decision.'
+'This form should be used if you are a client establishing a SIPP without advice.
+You have made this decision independently and are aware of the implications of this decision...Carey are not responsible for the suitability or appropriateness of your decision to establish a SIPP'.

-Underneath, Mr S was asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
-And Mr S' handwritten statement said 'I am satisfied with the recommendations from the stockbroker'.
+Underneath, Ms T was asked to 'provide a short statement in your own words as to the reason for establishing the SIPP on an execution only basis...without the use of a professional adviser'.
+And the handwritten statement - which I note had an 'X' in the corner indicating the section to be filled out - said 'I am satisfied with the recommendations from the stock broker'.

-The 'Investments' heading of the application form said that as Mr S didn't have a financial adviser his investment choices were his responsibility and Carey would act on these, as long as it was an accepted investment in the scheme.
-And that, if at any point Mr S' position changed and appointed a financial adviser then he must let it know.
-This section also set out that Mr S wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').
+Under the 'Investments' heading of the application form, it said that as Ms T didn't have a financial adviser her investment choices were her responsibility and it would act on these, as long as it was an accepted investment in the scheme.
+And that, if at any point Ms T's position changed and she appointed a financial adviser then she must let it know.
+This section set out that Ms T wanted to open an advisory dealing account with Cornhill Capital Limited ('Cornhill').

-The application form also set out that Mr S worked as a store co-ordinator.
-And under 'Cancellation Rights' on the form, Mr S ticked to say that he wished to waive his 30-day SIPP cancellation right.
+The application form also set out that Ms T was employed but not in financial services and that her selected retirement age was 65 years.
+And under 'Cancellation Rights' on the form, Ms T ticked to say that she wished to waive her 30-day SIPP cancellation right.